 Into the world of Fan Fiction Rilla soon ventured, trying her hand at a modern Jane Austen/Phantom of the Opera crossover by posting chapters as she wrote.
 A Lyrical Persuasion quickly gained readership, far exceeding her expectations.
 She was more surprised than anyone when the story was completed online.

-Occupation: full-time mom & home educator (Jr/Sr High), part time freelancer/blog editor
+Occupation: full-time mom & home educator (Jr/Sr High), part time freelancer/blog editor, beta, and novel editor

 Some of her works currently viewable online:

 A Lyrical Persuasion